UNStats/website/site/content/posts/running-away-from-home-made-me-an-advocate.md

     systematic and coordinated efforts to ensure all countries have minimum data coverage for children, irrespective of their resources and capabilities.

-3. And we need **shared norms, beginning with open data.** Common approaches are needed to measure emerging threats facing children, capture missing child populations such as those in institutions or migrating, and share data to enable vulnerable children to be more effectively identified, while protecting their privacy.
+3. And we need **shared norms, beginning with open data**.
+Common approaches are needed to measure emerging threats facing children, capture missing child populations such as those in institutions or migrating, and share data to enable vulnerable children to be more effectively identified, while protecting their privacy.

-I am going to the United Nations World Data Forum 2018 to help advocate for, find partners for, and build on those principles so all children can have global, regional, country and local advocates and champions.
+I am going to the _United Nations World Data Forum 2018_ to help advocate for, find partners for, and build on those principles so all children can have global, regional, country and local advocates and champions.